canonical/netplan/doc/netplan.md

           on a preferred interface.
 Available for both the ``networkd`` and ``NetworkManager`` backends.

+     ``use-domains`` (scalar)
+     :    Takes a boolean, or the special value "route".
+When true, the domain name received from the DHCP server will be used as DNS search domain over this link, similar to the effect of the Domains= setting.
+If set to "route", the domain name received from the DHCP server will be used for routing DNS queries only, but not for searching, similar to the effect of the Domains= setting when the argument is prefixed with "~".

 ## Routing
 Complex routing is possible with netplan.
 Standard static routes as well